thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 ## Conclusion

-An organization called *Focus on Rural America* run by ex-dem staffers/leaders, who ran paid campaigns for Bill Clinton & Obama, who worked as State directors for Bernie's primary opponents, who has apparent allegiance to current Democratic primary runners like Elizabeth Warren publish so called "poll"s where Bernie is even below *Pete Buttigieg* — conducted by an ex-Obama staffer which is apparently based on someone's *feelings* — publish polls that have no substance & are complete outlier polls — which are then pickedup by mainstream media for pushing free propaganda for Warren & other corporate dems — morning till night everyday till this propaganda becomes reality in the minds of undecided voters
+An organization called *Focus on Rural America* run by ex-dem staffers/leaders, who worked for Bill Clinton, ran paid campaigns for  Obama, who worked as State directors for Bernie's primary opponents, who has apparent allegiance to current Democratic primary runners like Elizabeth Warren, publish so called "poll"s where Bernie is getting lower vote share than *Pete Buttigieg* — conducted by an ex-Obama staffer which is apparently based on someone's *feelings* — publish polls that have no substance & are complete outliers — which are then pickedup by mainstream media for pushing free propaganda for Warren & other corporate dems — morning till night, everyday, till this propaganda becomes reality in the minds of undecided voters

 What else do you call this other than *Manufacturing Consent* by democratic establishment in connivance with their toadies in the mainstream media to push a corporate democratic candidate?